estudioChispa/100-days-of-code/r1-log.md

 ## Log

+### R1D19
+iOS and Swift.
+Added a segmented control and code to limit the search to specific categories.

 ### R1D18
 Hard to find time to code today.
 Cleaned up a  few things from yesterday.
 Nothing really new to report today.